Simon Cox (footballer, born 1987): Nottingham Forest

 On 11 August 2012, Cox joined Nottingham Forest for an undisclosed fee, signing a three-year contract.
 The transfer fee was reported to be £2 million.
 He became Forest's seventh signing in the summer transfer window.
 Cox scored his first goal for the club in the 1–1 draw away against Huddersfield Town on 21 August 2012.
 He scored his second goal in a 4–1 defeat in League Cup against Premier League club Wigan Athletic with a strike described by the Daily Express as 'spectacular'.
-This goal took his tally to 2 goals and 2 assists in his first 4 appearances for Forest.
-On Saturday 15 September, Cox came off the bench to show wonderful technique with an outstanding first touch and lobbed finish past Birmingham City keeper Jack Butland.
-On 27 October, Cox bagged his 3rd goal for the club in a clinical 4–1 win away at Barnsley.
-Striker, Cox, ended a run of 26 games without a goal for club and country, when he struck against Leicester on Saturday 4 May.
-It was only his fifth League goal of the season, despite being ever present in Nottingham Forest's unsuccessful bid to reach the play-offs.

 Cox started the first game of the 2013–14 season against Huddersfield Town, however picked up an injury in the second: a Football League Cup first round win over Hartlepool United.